Viktorrangelov04/Warelink_Storage/README.md

   - Sell price
   - Buy price
   - Quantity
+  - Marking in red for low quantity items
+  - Search for item by name
 - **Dashboard**
   - Track store revenue in real time

+- **Received orders**
+  -View all placed orders and complete them

 - **Order history**
   - View all fulfilled orders from the storefront

+- ** Profile Menu **
+  - Edit personal info and set default margin to automatically calculate sell price
 ---

-## Coming Soon

-- Low stock notifications
-- Most sold item statistics
-- Export inventory and sales to CSV/PDF